liron-navon/todo-server-deno/README.md

 ## API

 ### Public endpoints
-- `POST /auth/login` -> login as user, requires password and email fields
+- `POST /auth/login` -> login as user, requires password and email fields, registers a cookie and creates a session id
-- `POST /auth/register` -> create a new user, requires password and email fields
+- `POST /auth/register` -> create a new user, requires password and email fields, registers a cookie and creates a session id

 ### Protected endpoints
 - `GET /auth/logout` -> logs a user out by invalidating the session ID, and clearing the cookies